 Child being sent home/emergency care

-The decision as to whether a child should be sent home will be made by the Lead First Aider, Head Teacher or Deputy Head who will contact the relevant parent/carer to advise them of the situation.
+The decision as to whether a child should be sent home will be made by the Lead First Aider, Head Teacher or member of the Senior Leadership Team who will contact the relevant parent/carer to advise them of the situation.

 It is very important that parents/carers inform the school of any changes to their child's medical condition.
 This includes changes in ongoing medication or newly diagnosed medical issues for example asthma, eczema or allergies.